dinaheric/jQuery/README.md

- # Application Name
+ # WAlrus
- Walrus

 #### Description
-This is an introduction to jquery.
+This is about an animal being an introduction to jquery subject of my course study.

 #### By**
 Dinah A. Eric